 - Flush the stain with denatured alcohol and allow it to dry completely.

-- Alcohol may not remove all water-based stains.
+- Alcohol may not remove all water-based ink stains on clothing.
 If this is the case, wash the garment in lukewarm soapy water.

 - If any ink remains on the garment, rub the stain with salt and let it sit in a bowl of milk overnight.
 Milk?
 Yeah, milk.
-Ink stains can be lifted out in the wash if you presoak them in a mixture of milk and lemon juice.
+Ink stains on your clothes can be lifted out in the wash if you presoak them in a mixture of milk and lemon juice.

 - Rinse the stain with cold water and launder as usual.